Avante-Vangard/AV-MidiMacros/ReadMe.md

 Read through this entire document before attempting to use AV-MidiMacros.

 Proceed at your own risk.
 Running any program carries risk.
 This file and the resulting script may or may  not act appropriately.
-No warranties of any kind are provided. following these instructions may provide  usable code, but the resposibility for that code rests on the one following this guide.
+No warranties of any kind are provided. following these instructions may provide  usable code, but the responsibility for that code rests on the one following this guide.

 ## Background (or why am I here?)